EOSDIS SIPS and their Role Ensuring Consistent Long-Term Global Observations of Atmospheric Ozone

 NASA efforts to establish a consistent, long-term ozone data collection began with the Total Ozone Mapping Spectrometer (TOMS) program.
 Starting in 1978 with the launch of the first TOMS instrument aboard the joint NASA/National Oceanic and Atmospheric Administration (NOAA) Nimbus-7 spacecraft and concluding in 2007 with the decommissioning of the last of the three TOMS instruments aboard the NASA TOMS-Earth Probe spacecraft, the daily TOMS data gave scientists their first opportunity to study ongoing changes in the ozone layer.

 Two principal current satellite-based ozone-observing instruments are the Ozone Monitoring Instrument (OMI), which is aboard NASA’s Aura satellite) and the Ozone Mapping and Profiler Suite (OMPS, which is aboard the joint NASA/NOAA Suomi National Polar-orbiting Partnership, or Suomi-NPP, satellite).
-The OMI and OMPS SIPS are responsible for processing data from these instruments into numerous data products, and are both located at NASA’s Goddard Space Flight Center in Greenbelt, MD.
+The OMI and OMPS SIPS are responsible for processing data from these instruments into numerous data products, and are both located at NASA’s Goddard Space Flight Center in Greenbelt, Maryland.
 A second OMPS instrument is aboard the recently-launched NOAA-20 satellite.
 Data from this second OMPS instrument that are consistent with the long-term NASA ozone record are expected to be publically available later this year.

 Standard ozone data products from TOMS, OMI, and OMPS that are intended for use in scientific research are archived and disseminated through NASA’s Goddard Earth Sciences Data and Information Services Center (GES DISC), which is the EOSDIS DAAC responsible for NASA atmospheric composition and dynamics data.
 These products can be accessed through the GES DISC as well as through the EOSDIS Earthdata Search application by searching with the keyword “ozone.”